mauermbq/tf/README.md

 # Compile Tensorflow on Mac Mojave (non-CUDA)

-The easiest and most straight-forward way of using TensorFlow Serving is with Docker images.
-However, I compiled tf on my Mac client in order to use it in an anaconda dev environment.
+The easiest and most straight-forward way of using TensorFlow Serving is with Docker images or use some TPU on cloud.
+However, I compiled tf on my Mac client in order to use it in an anaconda dev environment having the performance the mac HW delivers.

 Default Tensorflow of anconda for Mac was compiled with mkl Support only, and produces the follwing warnings: tensorflow/core/platform/cpu_feature_guard.cc:141] Your CPU supports instructions that this TensorFlow binary was not compiled to use: SSE4.1 SSE4.2 AVX AVX2 FMA.